-This flag is set when the msCAN12 goes into warning status due to the Transmit Error counter (TEC) exceeding 96 and neither one of the Error interrupt flags or the Bus-Off interrupt flag is set(1).
+This bit will be set when the msCAN12 goes into warning status due to the Transmit Error counter (TEC) exceeding 96 and neither one of the Error interrupt flags or the Bus-Off interrupt flag is set(2).
 If not masked, an Error interrupt is pending while this flag is set.

-- 0 = No transmitter warning status has been reached. - 1 = msCAN12 went into transmitter warning status.
+0 = No transmitter warning status has been reached.

+1 = msCAN12 went into transmitter warning status.